manisankarsms/Outlook-automation-with-python/README.md

 - create a outlook rule to trigger the above created script based on the required conditions

-- in most of the outlook versions, run a script in rules was disable, we need to enable it from windows registry
+- in most of the outlook versions, run a script in rules was disabled, we need to enable it from windows registry